anwather/spb-export/README.md

 ## Caveats

+- The Sovereign Landing Zone is currently in preview.
 - Policies are tested by the owners of the Sovereign Landing Zone repositories - for issues with the policies or assignments please refer to the original [project](https://github.com/Azure/sovereign-landing-zone/tree/main).
 - Deploying the SLZ also includes the ALZ policies - you can synchronise these using EPAC - ```Sync-ALZPolicies```.
 The policies extracted here **do not** include the ALZ deployed policies.
 - The assignment files assumes an SLZ recommended management group structure - as described in [this link](https://github.com/Azure/sovereign-landing-zone/blob/main/docs/02-Architecture.md).